 Injuries To The Teeth & Surrounding Dental Structures

-Isolated injuries to teeth are quite common and may require the expertise of various dental specialists.
-Oral surgeons usually are involved in treating fractures in the supporting bone or in replanting teeth that have been displaced or knocked out.
+Isolated injuries to teeth are quite common and may require the expertise of various specialists.
+Oral and Maxillofacial surgeons usually are involved in treating fractures in the supporting bone or in replanting teeth that have been displaced or knocked out.
 These types of injuries are treated by one of a number of forms of splinting (stabilizing by wiring or bonding teeth together).
 If a tooth is knocked out, it should be placed in salt water or milk.
 The sooner the tooth is re-inserted into the dental socket, the better chance it will survive.
-Therefore, the patient should see a dentist or oral and maxillofacial surgeon as soon as possible.
+Therefore, the patient should see an oral and maxillofacial surgeon as soon as possible.
 Never attempt to wipe the tooth off, since remnants of the ligament that hold the tooth in the jaw are attached and are vital to the success of replanting the tooth.
-Other dental specialists may be called upon such as endodontists, who may be asked to perform root canal therapy, and/or restorative dentists who may need to repair or rebuild fractured teeth.
+Other dental specialists may be called upon such as endodontists, who may be asked to perform root canal therapy, and/or prosthodontists and restorative dentists who may need to repair or rebuild fractured teeth.
 In the event that injured teeth cannot be saved or repaired, dental implants are often now utilized as replacements for missing teeth.

 The proper treatment of facial injuries is now the realm of specialists who are well versed in emergency care, acute treatment, long-term reconstruction, and rehabilitation of the patient.